unexist/blog/_posts/2021-09-09-specification-by-example.md

 ![image](/assets/images/20210909-fitnesse_wiki_after.png)

-Let us consonder the problems that I've mentioned before:
+Let us talk about the problems I've mentioned before:

 1. [FitNesse][17] solves the problem how non-tech-savy folk can write and run tests and also allows a quick verification just with the use of a browser, when properly set up.
 2. It kind of lacks the benefits of the [DSL][11], but from my experience it all boils down to lots of tables anyway. ([FitNesse][17] is extendable and there are some outdated projects like [fitnesse-cucumber-testing-system][21] which I am trying to fix [here][22] though)
-3. There is still the same problem with the test cases.
+3. The idea with the table is pretty similar to the one of [Cucumber][8].

 Let us talk about number three.